Scottish Coins & Tokens

 WSC-6799: James V Scottish Stuart Hammered Billon Silver Bawbee.
 Third coinage, 1538-42.
 Struck at 0.250 silver fineness (earlier silver issues under “normal” times were struck at 0.833 silver fineness) although looking at this coin, you’d perhaps question if it really is that low.
 Annulet over obverse I so Spink 5384.
 1.89 grams, 23mm.
 Rarer monarch. £235

 WSC-8037: James V Scottish Hammered Silver Stuart Groat.
 Second coinage (the first was just gold), 1526-39.
 Type IIIc(i), Spink 5378.
 Holyrood Abbey Mint.
 James ascended the throne aged just one year old.
 Coincidentally, upon her father's death, Mary (the future Mary Queen of Scots), James's only legitimate heir, was only seven days old when she ascended!
-You'd be challenged to source average or lesser grade James V groat for under £1,000 these days - this coin is definitely not one of those.
+You'd be challenged to source average or lesser grade James V groats for under £1,000 these days - this coin is definitely not one of those.
 A high grade example of one of the most attractive hammered silver coins ever to be issued, not just in Scotland but in the entire British Isles. £1,335

 Provenance: